 If it won’t, I recommend that you request a free replacement battery under AppleCare.
-You should also do the same for any covered Apple mobile devices that were purchased after April 10.
+You should also do the same for any other covered Apple devices.

 If you can get a new one installed in your device for free under AppleCare, why not do it now and reap the benefits of that expensive AppleCare Protection Plan?

 Bonus tip #1: This post explains how to quickly determine the warranty status of your Mac, iPhone, iPad or any other Apple device.

 Bonus tip #2: Want to make sure you never miss one of my tips?
 It’s easy!
 Just…

 Click here to sign up for my free Rick’s Daily Tips Email Newsletter!

 Would you like to ask Rick a tech question?
 If so, click here and send it in!

 If you found this post useful, would you mind helping me out by sharing it?
 Just click one of the handy social media sharing buttons below.
 Thanks a bunch!